joshloyal/multidynet/README.md

 Simulation Studies and Real-Data Applications
 ---------------------------------------------

-This package includes the simulation studies and real-data applications found in the main article in the [scripts](scripts) directory.
+The [scripts](scripts) directory includes the simulation studies and real-data applications found in the main article.